Transporting Firewood Harms Campground Forests

 But the practice of hauling firewood from one part of the state to another is devastating Michigan's native trees.
 Transporting firewood also transports insects and diseases.
-Emerald Ash Borer, an invasive insect that has impacted nearly 10 million trees throughout southeast Michigan, is perhaps the most prominent threat to Michigan's forests, but it is not alone.
-Beech bark disease, Dutch elm disease and gypsy moths are the top threats in a growing list of firewood hitchhikers.
+Emerald Ash Borer, an invasive insect that has impacted nearly 10 million trees throughout southeast Michigan, is one of the most prominent threat to Michigan's forests, but it is not alone.
+Oak wilt, Beech bark disease, Dutch elm disease and gypsy moths are the top threats in a growing list of firewood hitchhikers.

 In Ludington State Park, beech trees infected with American beech bark disease had to be cut down (see photo right).
 Foresters believe the disease was introduced through infected firewood.

 Michigan has established Emerald Ash Borer quarantine areas which make transporting firewood from trees that lose their leaves from these areas illegal.
 Throughout Michigan, campers are encouraged to consider some simple precautions that will help ensure the future of their favorite recreation destinations.
 Our advice:

 - Don't bring firewood with you when you camp.
 If you find or buy wood in the park, don't take any back home with you.
 Burn it all or give it to other campers in the park.

 - In most parks, concessionaires sell firewood in small, manageable bundles.
 When a concessionaire isn't available, many private firewood sales can be found in the areas near the park.
 Keep your firewood purchases within a short distance of where you're staying.

 - If you don't want to buy firewood where you're staying, consider using a cook stove or charcoal to cook meals instead of cooking over a wood fire.

 - Instead of sitting around the fire at night, try a new activity.
 A night-time hike, star-gazing or wildlife viewing are evening activities that limit the need for firewood.